kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 In a modular analysis, ``imported`` nodes will not be analyzed, although if their contract has modes they will be checked for exhaustiveness, consistently with the usual Kind 2 contract workflow.
+Every output of an imported node is assumed to depend on every input.

 Partially defined nodes VS ``imported``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^